Deuteronomy 16

 Deuteronomy 16:9-12Weeks: Counting Toward Joy

 9Seven weeks shalt thou number unto thee: begin to number the seven weeks from such time as thou beginnest to put the sickle to the corn.
-10And thou shalt keep the feast of weeks unto the Lord thy God with a tribute of a freewill offering of thine hand, which thou shalt give unto the Lord thy God, according as the Lord hath blessed thee: 11And thou shalt rejoice before the Lord thy God, thou, and thy son, and thy daughter, and thy manservant, and thy maidservant, and the Levite that is within thy gates, and the stranger, and the fatherless, and the widow, that are among you, in the place which the Lord thy God hath chosen to place his name there.
+10And thou shalt keep the feast of weeks unto the LORD thy God with a tribute of a freewill offering of thine hand, which thou shalt give unto the LORD thy God, according as the LORD thy God hath blessed thee: 11And thou shalt rejoice before the LORD thy God, thou, and thy son, and thy daughter, and thy manservant, and thy maidservant, and the Levite that is within thy gates, and the stranger, and the fatherless, and the widow, that are among you, in the place which the LORD thy God hath chosen to place his name there.
 12And thou shalt remember that thou wast a bondman in Egypt: and thou shalt observe and do these statutes.

 “A tribute of a freewill offering of thine hand, according as the Lord hath blessed thee.”
-This is not a fixed amount.
-It is a response to blessing - you bring what your heart moves you to bring, in gratitude for what He has given.
-The gift rises out of joy, not obligation.
+You bring what your heart moves you to bring, in gratitude for what He has given.
+The gift rises out of joy.

 Again: “in the place which the Lord thy God hath chosen.”
 But notice the expansion: thou, son, daughter, manservant, maidservant, Levite, stranger, fatherless, widow.
 Everyone gathers.
 There is no private celebration of harvest.
 The feast includes the vulnerable and the landless.